pjwingold/CommonLib/README.md

 It supports the following types of repository:

-MBaaS ie Firebase, Kumulos etc
+MBaaS (Mobile backend as service) ie Firebase, Kumulos etc

-Retrofit
+Retrofit (Standard network lib)

 The app module can decide which to use

 also supports some common:

-stlyes
+stlyes,
 dimens